Resume-of-Glen

 Speech Bandwidth Compression:

-Designed and developed a Speech Bandwidth
+Designed and developed a Speech Bandwidth Compression

-limiting this signal, frequency divide (1/2, 1/4, 1/8, etc.) the extracted
+frequency divide (1/2, 1/4, 1/8, etc.) the extracted zero-axis-crossing

-zero-axis-crossing information.
-This frequency scaled, infinitely limited,
+information.
+This frequency scaled, infinitely limited, replica of the

-any digital encoder: resulting in a sizable bit rate reduction.
+encoder: resulting in a sizable bit rate reduction.

 Communications System and Protective Suit Interphone